 When is it?

-The festival takes place over four days, Thursday evening, September 7 to Sunday, September 10.
+The festival takes place over four days, Wednesday, September 6 to Sunday, September 10.
 The busiest event day is Saturday, September 9, when events will be taking place from early morning to late at night.

 Where is it?